omaralsanea/Project-4-frontend/README.md

 ## 1) Planning
 Due to my passion within the area, I arrived fairly quickly at the idea of creating a fitness web-app.
+It also made a lot of sense as it was a topic that would perfectly demonstrate relationships between the data (between the muscle groups and the exercises).
+One to many and many to many relationships can be seen - for example, a single compound movement like a deadlift can affect many different muscle groups but those same muscle groups can be exercised by many different exercises.

+I wanted to create an app that anyone could use, whether it was a seasoned lifter looking for new ways to target muscle groups or correct muscle imbalances or someone who had never set foot in a gym before who just wanted more information on how to perform basic exercises. 'intelliHench' could also be used by those with a physical disability or going through physiotherapy for an injury and who are seeking alternative exercises that they can perform or that won't aggravate the injury.

+'intelliHench' is designed to give aspiring lifters the knowledge they need to perform targeted training.
+So whatever your level or experience, get started today!
-I wanted to deliver all the features that I would want from such an app, namely:
+Not only did I want this to be an app that would be genuinely useful for people interested in fitness and weightlifting I also wanted to deliver all the features that I would want from such an app, namely:
 - Exercises - with full descriptions/instructions and gifs demonstrating the movement.
-- A list of all muscles that are targetted in that particular exercise.
+- A list of all muscles that are targeted in that particular exercise.
 - Community - a hub for both forum-type threads and admin-posted articles for insight.
 - Profile - a page to keep track of your progress, in order to boost motivation.
 IntelliHench being completely responsive was also a very high priority so that the user can benefit from the app wherever they are.